 - > Gaelic

 - > Swimming

-- Cross-Country Running
+- Cross Country Running

-Over the years we have also secured the services of a number of qualified, professional coaches to complement the work of the teachers in developing the children's skills in Gaelic Multi-Sports and dance.
+Over the years we have also secured the services of a number of qualified, professional coaches to complement the work of the teachers in developing the children's skills in Gaelic Multi - Sports and dance.
 Pupils receive Gaelic training each year.

 In June 2021 our school won the Canavan Cup, the Ellie Rogan Cup and the Knockmany Cup.
-This was a major achievement for our school and we are extremely proud of everyone involved.